 Your vet will perform a blood test that measures the levels of thyroid hormones in your cat’s blood.
 If the levels of those hormones are high, your cat is hyperthyroid.

-There are three common forms of treatment: medication, radioactive iodine therapy, and surgery.
+There are three common forms of treatment for hyperthyroidism in cats: medication, radioactive iodine therapy and surgery.
 All three have risks and benefits.

 - Radioactive iodine (I-131) therapy is considered the gold standard of treatment, but you may have trouble finding a clinic that offers it within a reasonable distance.
 It is pretty expensive, but the good news is that once the treatment is done, your cat’s hyperthyroidism is cured.